mako-core/.github/profile/README.md

 Our SDK has been used extensively across multiple platforms and clouds, including AWS and Azure, with great success.
 This includes contanerized workloads and serverless functions.
 We also span multiple areas, including print management, pre-press processing (pre-flighting, etc), document management, conversion, accessibility and much more.

+Want a little more detail?
+Take a look at our [developer site](https://documentation.globalgraphics.com/support/mako/mako-core) for some [samples](https://documentation.globalgraphics.com/support/mako/mako-core/samples) and [topics](https://documentation.globalgraphics.com/support/mako/mako-core/knowledge-base).

 # What makes us unique and special?
 Our Mako SDK is our pride and joy, and it's built upon a staggering amount of industry experience by some of the best engineers in print.